 Then iOS happened.
 At the time, there were two competing unit testing frameworks: SenTestingKit and GHUnit, each with their advantages.
 (Apple eventually adopted SenTestingKit, rebranding it as OCUnit.
 Eventually, this became XCTest.)

 Then I tried different approaches to mock objects.
 OCMock existed by then, patterned after jMock.
 But a friend pointed me to an alternative called Mockito.
 It offered tests that were both more readable and less fragile.
 So I wrote OCMockito, an Objective-C port of Mockito that used the matchers of OCHamcrest.
 (Here’s a page collecting the various tools I’ve made.)

 Lately, I’ve been working in Swift, of course.
-I'm back at another Fortune 100 company.
-Everything about coding feels so different from that time the other company fired our team.
+I was at another Fortune 100 company before becoming a full-time coach.
+Everything about coding feels so different from when that first company fired our team.

 Blogging, Speaking, Teaching, Coaching